 There's no denying that dogs love treats.
-Our furry friends want a tasty snack every time they sit, go on a walk, or even bark.
+Our furry friends want a tasty snack whenever they sit, walk, or even bark.
 And why not?
-Treats are delicious!
+The treats are delicious!
 But sometimes, it can lead your dog to prefer treats over a proper diet.
 So what can you do if your dog won't eat his food but will eat his treats?

 When a dog doesn't eat their food, it's very concerning and can signify something serious.
 The first thing to do is determine the cause of your dog's appetite loss.
-There are many things you can do to encourage your dog to eat once you know the source of the issue.
-Here are some of the things you can do to get your dog to eat!
+You can do many things to encourage your dog to eat once you know the source of the issue.
+Here are some things you can do to get your dog to eat!

 What Does It Mean If My Dog Won't Eat His Food?

-A dog may also lose their appetite due to behavioral or situational reasons, including changes to its routine or environment.
+Why is my dog not eating his food but will eat treats?
+It's never good if your dog isn't eating its food.
+A dog that's not eating may have an underlying medical condition.
+It can also cause further complications and health concerns if dental issues are left untreated.
+A dog may also lose their appetite due to behavioral or situational reasons, including from food allergies or changes to its routine or environment.
 Some dogs will also refuse to eat certain dog food.
 The food may be expired and stale.
-They may also prefer other foods after a while, including treats and human food.
+They may also prefer other foods after a while, my dog won't eat his food but will eat human food.

 Is It Common For Dogs Not to Eat Their Food?